JustPtrck/RevSim-VR-Env/README.md

 The Unity SDK found on yawvr.com uses a very outdated version of Unity (2017).
 The code used here is very likely to be modified before use.

+### SDK Issues
+- Extreme frame rate dips

 ## OpenXR
 This project uses OpenXR to implement VR.
-Currently the simulation is developed with the HTC VIVE Pro 2; with 2 VIVE controllers (2018), 2 Base station 2.0.
+Currently the simulation is developed with use of the following VR set:
+- HTC VIVE Pro 2
+- VIVE controllers (2018) 2x
+- Base station 2.0 2x

+### Hand Tracking
+Hand tracking is native in the OpenXR library.
+RevSim will be using this feature in simulations.

+### Issues in need of fixing:
+- Glitching hands
+- Dissapearing hands in distance or specific poses
+- Switching between Hands and Controllers

+## Game Ideas

-## Game 1: Reach objects
+### Game 1: Reach objects
+Player reaches for objects in a scene while sitting in the YawVR Yaw2.

+Enviroments TBD
+Scoring system based on reaction time and difficulty

-## Game 2: Balance on raft
+### Game 2: Balance on raft
+In this exercise the player is set on a raft on water.
+The raft will move on the waves, increasing in intensity and varying in patterns.
+The waves are simulated on the YawVR Yaw2 and the player needs te keep balance.
+Exercise trains the balance reflex of the player.

+Scoring system TBD

-## Game 3: Electric maze
+### Game 3: Electric maze

-## Game 4: Biking
+### Game 4: Biking

-## Game 5:
+### Game 5: